Policies and procedures - a beginner's guide (childminders)

 - Understand the difference between a policy and a procedure: a policy is a written statement about how you will work in one area of your practice.
 A procedure details the actions you will take to carry out the policy.

-- Consider having written policies on a few key areas.
+- As noted above the position on written policies varies depending on where you live.
+However it is good practice to consider key areas specific to you where a policy or procedure may support you in your childminding setting.
 This shows professionalism, and also means that you can give them to parents or carers so that it is easier to revisit and review them.
 A consistent approach also means that all your parents will have been given the same message which can help prevent misunderstandings further down the line.
 If you use an electronic system or email, you can allow parents access to policies on a shared platform which you may prefer.

 - Take time to go through these policies with parents and carers during settling-in visits.
 This will help you and the parents to get to know each other and will give parents the opportunity to ask questions about your policies and procedures.
 There are also parental permission forms which you can download and adapt.

-- Remember that having comprehensive policies and procedures will make it easier for you to demonstrate to Ofsted how you manage your practice.
+- Remember that having comprehensive policies and procedures will make it easier for you to demonstrate to Ofsted (England) or CIW (Wales) how you manage your practice.
 This will save you a lot of time explaining your approach when inspection day comes.

-- If you haven't already, consider taking the Level 3 Preparing to Work in Home-based Childcare award.
+- In Wales pre-registration training is a requirement of registration in Wales.
+In England if you haven't already, consider taking the Level 3 Preparing to Work in Home-based Childcare award.
 It is the most comprehensive qualification and covers everything you need to become a childminder.
 It includes lots of guidance on writing policies and will help you to use them in your practice.

 - Don't believe everything you read.
-Be wary of some of the sample policies found online - not only could they be out-of-date they may even suggest inappropriate policies that are not required.
-Refer to the appropriate page of the Statutory Framework to support you to create your own personalised policies and procedures that reflect your individual setting.
-Sample policies are also provided on the PACEY website for you to adapt.
+Be wary of some of the sample policies found online - not only could they be out-of-date, they may even suggest inappropriate policies that are not required.
+Refer to the appropriate page of the Statutory Framework in England and the policy guidance for Wales to support you to create your own personalised policies and procedures that reflect your individual setting.
+Sample policies for England are also provided on the PACEY website for you to adapt.

-- Don’t panic – there is lots of additional information on the PACEY website and members can always phone the childcare helpline for guidance on 0300 003 0005.
+- Don’t panic – there is lots of additional information on the PACEY website and members can always phone the PACEY helpline for guidance on 0300 003 0005.

 Policies and procedures top tips: